-You have two Heads of Year: Mrs Beardsley and Mrs Izard who are supported by Mrs Best, the Assistant Head of Sixth Form and Mr Hallsworth, Deputy Headteacher, who has overall responsibility for the Sixth Form.
+You have two Heads of Year: Mrs Moore and Mr Collis who are supported by Mrs Best and Mrs Kelly, the Assistant Heads of Sixth Form, as well as Mrs Izard, Assistant Headteacher, who has overall responsibility for the Sixth Form.

-As a Sixth Former you have access to the brand new Sixth Form teaching block.
-In this block you will be able to make use of the Sixth Form Resource Centre and meet with the Sixth Form team and the Careers Advisor, Mrs Wilkinson.
+As a Sixth Former you have access to the Sixth Form teaching block.
+In this block you will be able to make use of the Sixth Form Resource Centre and meet with the Sixth Form team and the Careers Manager, Mrs Wilkinson.